Peleke/Rocket.Chat/docs/BLOG.md

 That’s the shift we’re starting to see everywhere.
 These tools don’t make developers obsolete — they change the level at which we operate.
 The focus moves up a layer: less on implementation, more on intent, structure, and specification.
 It’s early, messy, and occasionally absurd, but the pattern’s there.
-Software development is becoming a conversation that produces systems, not just code.
+Software development is becoming a conversation that produces code as a byproduct.

 ---